Everything You Need to Know About Tom Arnold's Hunt for the Trump Tapes

 We told you: The why isn’t important.

-Tune into The Hunt for the Trump Tapes with Tom Arnold Monday nights 10PM on Vice On TV or catch up on All 4.
+Tune into The Hunt for the Trump Tapes with Tom Arnold Tuesday nights on VICELAND.

+Sign up for our newsletter to get the best of VICE delivered to your inbox daily.